 A spike, a term often used in SAFe, scrum and other agile frameworks, is a task designed to answer a question or gather information, rather than produce a product.
 An agile team will choose to include a spike in their sprint to support or prepare for future work if that work requires more information before it can be started.
 In short, a spike is an opportunity to research, test or explore the unknown before work begins.
 Creating a spike allows your team to dedicate time in a sprint to finding out more information in a defined time-box – or a set amount of time.

 The benefit of using a spike is that it helps agile teams anticipate and prepare for the amount of work they will need to do to accomplish a task.
 For example, if the work turns out to be either more or less effort than you expected, it could throw off the team's ability to complete the work they committed to.
 In other words, a spike helps scrum and agile teams with estimation and prevents them from falling behind on sprint goals.

-The benefit of using a Spike is that if the work turns out to be either more or less effort than you expected, it won't throw off the team's ability to get all of their committed work completed.
-No one wants to find out mid-sprint that a story is much more work than you thought because you didn't really know what it required yet.
-When running Scrum and trying to manage velocity, sometimes you need to build in room for uncertainty.
+Anyone on a scrum or agile team can and should initiate a spike if they feel they are not prepared to begin a specific task or story.
+Typically, if a team member takes on a task and recognizes that they need more information before they can begin, they can create a spike to help them prepare.
+It can be frustrating to find out mid-sprint that a story is much more work than you thought because you didn't really know what it required yet.
+When running in sprints and trying to manage velocity, it helps to build in room for uncertainty.
 It may be that there's a piece of work that needs to be completed, but we're not really sure how much work that's going to take.
-In these cases, using Spikes can be a huge help.
+In these cases, using spikes can be a huge help.

-How do I use Spikes?
+How do I use spikes in Jira?